How To Design An Industrial Living Space That You’ll Love Spending Time In

 At Volterra Architectural Products, we are a leading manufacturer of decorative corbels and other polyurethane architectural details.
 Our faux wood corbels are manufactured with a high-density foam material, therefore, they are more lightweight, durable, and cost-effective, yet replicate the appearance of real Doug Fir corbels.

 The benefits of Volterra’s decorative corbels are too good to pass up.
 Installing them is a breeze and we’re going to prove it.
-In this blog, our experts share how to properly install faux wood corbels to the exterior of your home.
-To see these steps in action, check out this step-by-step video
+Watch our experts share how to properly install faux wood corbels to the exterior of your home:

 Step #1: Mark Where You’ll Cut a Notch